 This video may refer to surging, but don’t let that put you off; this video covers the root cause of surging – Carburetor cleaning.

 Briggs & Stratton (Intek and Quantum) Carb Cleaning

 This video covers the removal, cleaning, and refitting of the carburetor fitted to the Intek and Quantum engines.

 Briggs & Stratton (E Series) Carb Cleaning

 This video walks you through the process of cleaning your B&S E series engine carb.
-We’ll cover removal, teardown, clean, and reinstall.
+We’ll cover removal, teardown, cleaning, and reinstall.

 Kohler Carb Clean

 This video walks you through the process of cleaning your Kohler carburetor.
-We’ll cover carb removal, teardown, clean, and reinstall.
+We’ll cover carb removal, teardown, cleaning, and reinstall.

 Honda Carb Clean

 This video walks you through the process of cleaning your Honda carburetor.
-We’ll cover carb removal, teardown, clean, and reinstall.
+We’ll cover carb removal, teardown, cleaning, and reinstall.